manu-153/K-Mean-Algorithm/README.md

 ## Overview
 This project implements the K-Means clustering algorithm and demonstrates its application for image compression.
-K-Means is an iterative clustering algorithm that groups data points into K clusters based on similarity.

 ## Features
 - Implements K-Means clustering from scratch in Python.